What’s Figma — and Why Adobe Bid $20B To Buy It

 With remote and hybrid work proliferating, Figma gained significant popularity during the Covid-19 pandemic.
 Now, its products are used by over 4 million designers around the world.

-Before the acquisition, Figma raised nearly $333 million from investors.
+Figma raised nearly $333 million from investors.
 Big-name venture investors include Index Ventures, Founders Fund, Andreessen Horowitz, and Fuel Capital.

 Inside the Adobe Bid

 Digital Media revenues grew about 13%, with revenues increasing to over $3 billion, while Creative Cloud generated about $2.63 billion.
-Document Cloud grew 23%, and Experience Cloud subscription revenues topped $981 million this year.
+Document Cloud grew 23%, and Experience Cloud subscription revenues topped $981 million last year.

-Why Adobe Wants Figma
+Why Adobe Wanted Figma

 Adobe’s core business growth has been slowing, as new generations of design tools water down the market.
 So, Adobe had many reasons to consider the acquisition of up-and-coming Figma.